Victims of Nazi Germany: Asian and Turkic peoples

 Japan signed the Tripartite Pact with Germany and Italy on 27 September 1940, and was part of the Axis.
 No Japanese people were deliberately imprisoned or killed, since they were considered "honorary Aryans".
 The same applied to Turks and all other "Ural-Altaic" peoples.
+It did not apply to the Chinese in Nazi Germany.

 People with disabilities

+Men, women, and children who were deemed mentally or physically unfit for society were subject to involuntary hospitalization, involuntary euthanasia, and forced sterilization.

 According to their eugenics policy, the Nazis believed that the disabled were a burden to society because they needed care and were considered an affront to their notion of a society composed of a perfect race.
 About 375,000 people were sterilized against their will due to their disabilities.

 Those with disabilities were among the first to be murdered by the Nazis; according to the U.S. Holocaust Memorial Museum, the T-4 Program (established in 1939) was the model for future Nazi exterminations and it set a precedent for the genocide of what they described as the Jewish race.
 The program attempted to maintain the "purity" of the Aryan race by systematically murdering children and adults with physical deformities or suffering from mental illness, using gas chambers for the first time.
 Although Hitler formally halted the program in late August 1941, the killings secretly continued until the end of the war and an estimated 275,000 people with congenital disabilities were murdered.